 The Illinois Funds offers free deposits, transfers, and withdrawals (ACH or wire) online and by phone.
 Participants can also sign up for direct deposit, which allows state distributions to be deposited into their Illinois Funds account the same day they are paid by the state.

 The Illinois Funds investment portfolio is designed to obtain the highest available return, taking into account investment risk restraints and liquidity needs.
 The Treasurer's Office uses industry benchmarks to ensure state dollars are placed in safe and lucrative investments.
 The Treasurer's goal is to consistently outperform the competition.
-Participants earn interest on 100% of their Illinois Funds account balance unlike demand deposits, which earn interest on only 90% of the balance due to the federal 10% reserve requirement.
+Participants earn interest on 100% of their Illinois Funds account balance unlike commercial demand deposits, which earn interest on only 90% of the balance due to the Federal 10% reserve requirement.

 To access The Illinois Funds' investment summary and benchmarks, please visit Money Market Fund Portfolio page.
 Daily fund interest rates are available by phoning the Illinois Funds Custodian at 1-800-947-8479 or by visiting the The Illinois Funds daily rates page.